forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ---
 ## Image Transformation and Responsive Image Delivery

-Today we're proud to announce an easy way to optimize your image delivery with Cloudinary and Forestry.
+Today we're proud to announce an easy way to optimize your image delivery with a Cloudinary integration for Forestry.

-As a developer you can use the super fast Cloudinary CDN and store your assets outside your repository.
-At the same time your editors can use Forestry's Media Library and Editor to upload and manage Cloudinary assets.
+As a developer you can now use the super fast Cloudinary CDN and store your assets outside your repository.
+While at the same time your editors can use Forestry's Media Library and Editor to upload and manage Cloudinary assets.

 {{% tip %}}